-Update 5/22/19: After over six months of ordering and reviewing Le Tote, I’ve learned a thing or two about rental clothing!
-In this post, I go over the basics of signing up (as well as my first box) but if you want to follow my journey more in depth, you can check out my tips for getting the right fit, styling your items with your existing wardrobe, or even tackling transitional seasons.
+Update 5/23/19: After over six months of ordering and reviewing Le Tote, I’ve learned a thing or two about rental clothing!
+Check out my tips for getting the right fit, styling your items with your existing wardrobe, or even tackling transitional seasons.
 I’ve come to really look forward to picking out and receiving my Le Tote each month and have discovered a lot about my personal style by trying new things or sticking to my tried and true faves.

 About Le Tote

 The Cost: $79/month for 8 items, $99/month for 10 items, $119/month for 15 items.
 Subscriptions get cheaper with the omission of accessories.

 The Products: Rent 8, 10, or 15 pieces of clothing and accessories for as long as you like with the option to purchase with a discount.